codetojoy/talk_maritimedevcon_java_9_modules/Resources.md

 ### Ancient Artifacts

+Quotes below are intended to illustrate that this has been a long-term discussion; the intent is not to 'take sides'.

 * JUN-2009, [Java Posse: Jigsaw and JSR 294 Interview](http://javaposse.com/java_posse_259_jigsaw_and_jsr_294_interview), Mark Reinhold, Alex Buckley (Oracle)
     * (paraphrased) _White elephant in the room is OSGi_, Dick Wall near 4m20s
     * (paraphrased) _Some of the opinions coming out of that [OSGi] community don't agree with some of our requirements_, Mark Reinhold near 30m40s